damianhakert/damianhakert.github.io/source/posts/2016-11-30-setting-up-gitlab-ci-for-android-projects.html.md

 ---
-title: "Setting Up GitLab CI for Android Projects"
+title: "Setting up GitLab CI for Android projects"
 author: Greyson Parrelli
 author_twitter: greyson_p
 categories: GitLab CI
 image_title: '/images/blogimages/setting-up-gitlab-ci-for-android-projects/banner.jpg'
 twitter_image: '/images/tweets/setting-up-gitlab-ci-for-android-projects.png'
-description: "Learn how to setup GitLab CI for your Android projects."
+description: "Learn how to set up GitLab CI for your Android projects."
 ---

 Have you ever accidentally checked in a typo that broke your Android build or unknowingly broke an important use case with a new change?
 Continuous Integration is a way to avoid these headaches, allowing you to confirm that changes to your app compile, and your tests pass before they're merged in.

+<!-- more -->

-[GitLab CI](https://about.gitlab.com/gitlab-ci/) is a wonderful [Continuous Integration](https://about.gitlab.com/2016/08/05/continuous-integration-delivery-and-deployment-with-gitlab/) built-in solution, and in this post we'll walk through how to setup a basic config file (`.gitlab-ci.yml`) to ensure your Android app compiles and passes unit and functional tests.
+[GitLab CI](https://about.gitlab.com/gitlab-ci/) is a wonderful [Continuous Integration](https://about.gitlab.com/2016/08/05/continuous-integration-delivery-and-deployment-with-gitlab/) built-in solution, and in this post we'll walk through how to set up a basic config file (`.gitlab-ci.yml`) to ensure your Android app compiles and passes unit and functional tests.
 We assume that you know the process of creating an Android app, can write and run tests locally, and are familiar with the basics of the GitLab UI.

-<!-- more -->

-## Our Sample Project
+## Our sample project

 Here's the [sample project](https://gitlab.com/greysonp/gitlab-ci-android) we'll be working with today.
 It's very simple.
 The app allows you to input two numbers, and then click "Calculate" to view the sum in a separate Activity.
 This is of course a very silly way to structure an app, but it allows us to write some clear examples of different kinds of tests.

 ![Sample app screenshot](/images/blogimages/setting-up-gitlab-ci-for-android-projects/sample-app-screenshot.png){:.shadow}

-### Unit Tests
+### Unit tests

 [Unit tests](https://developer.android.com/training/testing/unit-testing/index.html) are the fundamental tests in your app testing strategy, from which you can verify that the logic of individual units is correct.
 They are a fantastic way to catch regressions when making changes to your app.
 They run directly on the Java Virtual Machine (JVM), so you don't need an actual Android device to run them.

 If you already have working unit tests, you shouldn't have to make any adjustments to have them work with GitLab CI.
 You can see some example unit tests in the [sample app](https://gitlab.com/greysonp/gitlab-ci-android/tree/master/app/src/test/java/com/greysonparrelli/gitlabciandroid).
 The sample doesn't use [Robolectric](http://robolectric.org/), but nothing stops you from doing so.

-### Functional Tests
+### Functional tests

 [Functional tests]((https://developer.android.com/training/testing/ui-testing/index.html)), sometimes called UI tests or emulator tests, are great for those times when unit tests aren't practical.
 They are often used when you want to test a distinct user path that would be difficult to unit test.
-In our [sample app](https://gitlab.com/greysonp/gitlab-ci-android/blob/master/app/src/androidTest/java/com/greysonparrelli/gitlabciandroid/AddingTest.java), we test the path of a user inputting numbers, pressing "Calculate," and seeing the result in the next Activity.
+In our [sample app](https://gitlab.com/greysonp/gitlab-ci-android/blob/master/app/src/androidTest/java/com/greysonparrelli/gitlabciandroid/AddingTest.java), we test the path of a user inputting numbers, pressing "Calculate", and seeing the result in the next Activity.
 Functional tests run on an actual Android device or emulator and can therefore be slow to execute, meaning that are typically only used when other testing methods aren't sufficient.

 Because functional tests run on an actual Android device or emulator, they tend to be finnicky.
 Any number of things could happen to screw up the test, including the screen locking.
 To help prevent this, the sample project includes a [base class](https://gitlab.com/greysonp/gitlab-ci-android/blob/master/app/src/androidTest/java/com/greysonparrelli/gitlabciandroid/TestBase.java) for tests to ensure the screen is unlocked when the tests are run.
 The base class contains this `@Before`-annotated method, meaning that it is run before each of your tests: